mp3il/bluesnap-ios/README.md

 > * If you woule like to build your own UI fields for credit card number, expiration date, and CVV, BlueSnap provides you with a function called [`submitCcDetails`](#submitccdetails) to submit the user's card data directly to BlueSnap.
 Visit the [Reference](#submitccdetails) section to learn more.

 ## Setting up BSCcInputLineDelegate
-If you're using `BSCcInputLine` to collect the user's data, in your `viewController` you'll need to implement `BSCcInputLineDelegate`, which has 6 methods:
+If you're using `BSCcInputLine` to collect the user's data, in your `ViewController` you'll need to implement `BSCcInputLineDelegate`, which has 6 methods:

 | Method      | Description   |
 | ------------- | ------------- |